Frank Boeijen

 Franciscus Johannes Maria (Frank) Boeijen (born 27 November 1957 in Nijmegen) is a Dutch singer and guitarist.
-His best known songs are Kronenburg Park (Ga die Wereld Uit) about a prostitute, Zwart Wit about the racial murder of Kerwin Duinmeijer in Amsterdam and Twee gezichten about a split personality.
-Having been in the music business for 25 years, he received the Edison award for his career achievements in 2005.
+His best known songs are "Kronenburg Park (Ga die Wereld Uit)", about a sex worker; "Zwart Wit", about the racist murder of Kerwin Duinmeijer in Amsterdam; and "Twee gezichten", about someone with a split personality.
+Having been in the music business for 25 years, he received the Edison award for his contributions to Dutch music in 2005.

 Biography

 Frank Boeijen Groep

 Boeijen grew up in a family of ten children; his older brothers introduced him to Bob Dylan and Neil Young.

-In 1979 Boeijen released his first album, a joint effort with Wout Pennings produced by singer Rob de Nijs; Henk Wanders (drums) and Nels Busch (bass) were recruited as backing-musicians.
+In 1979 Boeijen released his first album, a joint effort with Wout Pennings produced by singer Rob de Nijs; Henk Wanders (drums) and Nels Busch (bass) were recruited as backing musicians.
 Pennings left due to artistic differences; Will Theunissen (guitar) replaced him, and in November 1979 Frank Boeijen Groep played their first gig.

 In 1981 FBG released their self-titled debut album to critical acclaim; OOR magazine was impressed by Boeijen's Herman van Veen-type voice.
-Leading single Transport uit Bangkok was about a prostitute from Thailand whose name translates as Goldflower (Dutch: "Gouden Bloem").
-B-side Verjaardagsfeest, telling that birthday-parties can be boring, received more airplay.
+Leading single Transport uit Bangkok was about a sex worker from Thailand whose name translates as Goldflower (Dutch: "Gouden Bloem").
+B-side Verjaardagsfeest, about how birthday parties can sometimes be boring, received more airplay.

-In 1982 the band released the aptly-titled second album Twee; keyboard-player Jos Haagmans expanded the line-up.
+In 1982 the band released the aptly-titled second album Twee, with keyboard-player Jos Haagmans joining the line-up.

 The breakthrough came in 1983 with the album 1001 Hotel, featuring the Motown-inspired singles Het antwoord en Linda; the latter reached top 10.
-1984 began with the release of Zwart Wit, originally intended to chronicle a white Romeo/black Juliet-relationship it became a statement against the racist murder of Kerwin Duinmeijer.
+1984 began with the release of Zwart Wit.
+Originally intended to chronicle a white Romeo/black Juliet relationship, it became a statement against the racist murder of Kerwin Duinmeijer.

 Theunissen left afterwards and was replaced by Maarten Peters for 1985's Foto van een mooie dag.
-Second single was Kronenburg Park on which Boeijen revisited the prostitute-subject; R&B girl group Mai Tai supplied backing-vocals and released their own version twenty years later.
-Kronenburg Park (inspired by the Kronenburgerpark) was also released in English as Round Midnight with lyrics by Golden Earring-frontman Barry Hay ("You've always been the mistress of bad luck, making love for another lousy buck").
+Second single was Kronenburg Park on which Boeijen revisited the prostitute subject; R&B girl group Mai Tai supplied backing vocals and released their own version twenty years later.
+Kronenburg Park (inspired by the Kronenburgerpark) was also released in English as Round Midnight with lyrics by Golden Earring frontman Barry Hay ("You've always been the mistress of bad luck, making love for another lousy buck").

-In 1986 FBG released In Natura, the first in a trilogy of In-albums.
+In 1986 FBG released In Natura, the first in a trilogy of In albums.
 Joined by new guitarist Ger Hoeijmakers, FBG went back to basics by using less synthesizers and adding the occasional sax and percussion to the mix.
 They also traded clubs for theatres, which was unusual at the time.
 The trilogy was completed by Welkom in Utopia and Dans In Slow Motion.